ark-lang/ark/misc/CONVENTIONS.md

 Multi-line comments must be as follows:

+    /*
-    /* this comment is to demonstrate
+     * this comment is to demonstrate
      * multi-line commenting conventions
      * for the Jayfor project.
      */

+## Documentation
+Documentation comments with two asteriks, we use doxygen -- so conform to their system please :)

+    /**
+     * This is my documentation
+     * @param param1 this is doxygen
+     */

+All documentation should for functions should go in the header files!

 ===